PAC One-Step Safety Certification for Black-Box Discrete-Time Stochastic Systems: Introduction

 \section{Introduction}

 With the rapid advancement of artificial intelligence, the deployment of intelligent autonomous systems has significantly increased.
 Ensuring the safety of such systems is of great significance.
-A system is considered \textit{safe} if its trajectories do not leave the safe set.
+A system is considered \textit{safe} if its trajectories do not leave a designated set of safe states, the \emph{safe set}.
 In practice, however, system dynamics are often stochastic due to uncertainties and disturbances present in real-world environments, posing major challenges to such strong safety guarantees.